 It’s no secret.

-Building structure and material is generally the leading cause of poor cell phone signal in America.
+Building material is generally the leading cause of poor cell phone signal indoors.

-Today we look at the top building materials that utterly stop RF signals on their tracks.
+Today, we’re looking at the top building materials that block RF signals and by how much.

-So what does this have to with building material?
+So, what does this have to do with building material?

-Well, building materials basically subtract dB from your signal when trying to enter your home.
-The more it subtracts, the closer you get to -120 dBm which is a dead zone.
+Well, building materials subtract dB from the signal trying to enter your home or office.
+The more loss, the closer you get to -120 dBm, resulting in a dead zone.

-The Top 11 Building Materials That KO Your Cell Phone Signal
+Top Building Materials that K.O.
+Your Cell Phone Signal

 11. Mother Nature (-3 to -20 dB)